Abraham Toro’s future with the Mariners seems to be at second base

 It will be a bit of a transition for Toro, who played 19 games at second base in the minor leagues.

 “Fortunately for us we’ve got one of the best infield coaches in the game in Perry Hill,” Servais said.
 “Perry’s making strides and getting the reps in with him in pregame.
-He needs get comfortable and where his feet need to be around the bag on a double play turns and things like that.
+He needs to get comfortable and where his feet need to be around the bag on double play turns and things like that.
 I like what I’ve seen so far.
-I know one thing Toro worked his tail off.
+I know one thing, Toro worked his tail off.
 He’s not afraid of working and is focused on getting better.
 Perry will get the most out of him.”

 Hill has been impressed with Toro already.

 “He centers the ball really well,” Hill said.
 “His footwork is crisp.
 But he hasn’t played there in a long time.
 When you play on the left side of the infield, the ball is coming at you and everything is going one way.
 But when you are on other side of the infield it’s different.
 The angles are different.
 When you are turning double plays, you are going one way and having to throw back the other way.
-He’s got to learn how manipulate and turn his body.
-That’s going to take a little bit time.”
+He’s got to learn how to manipulate and turn his body.
+That’s going to take a little bit of time.”

-Hill admitted that’s it difficult to gauge where he’s at defensively until about 10 games.
+Hill admitted that it’s difficult to gauge where Toro is at defensively until after about 10 games.

-“We are going to give him as much opportunities as we can,” Hill said.
+“We are going to give him as many opportunities as we can,” Hill said.
 “I think he’s going to take it all in and be fine.
-I have doubt he’ll be able to handle it.
+I have no doubt he’ll be able to handle it.
 You see the athleticism.”

 Sheffield progressing

-After throwing a bullpen session on Saturday afternoon at T-Mobile Park with Ichiro, yes, that Ichiro, serving as his catcher, Justus Sheffield (left forearm strain/oblique strain) is expected to throw a live bullpen session on Tuesday.
+After throwing a bullpen session Saturday afternoon at T-Mobile Park with Ichiro, yes, that Ichiro, serving as his catcher, Justus Sheffield (left forearm strain/oblique strain) is expected to throw a live bullpen session Tuesday.

 Sheffield posted a post-bullpen photo of him and Ichiro, who was wearing full catcher’s gear, to his Instagram account.

-If all goes well his live batting practice sessions, Sheffield would go out on a rehab assignment five days later.
+If all goes well in his live batting practice session, Sheffield would go out on a rehab assignment five days later.

-It’s likely the Mariners will have Sheffield make multiple starts to build up his innings count and also try address some of the command and mechanical struggles he had before going on the injured list.
+It’s likely the Mariners will have Sheffield make multiple starts to build up his innings count and also try to address some of the command and mechanical struggles he had before going on the injured list.

 “It’s not just me,” Servais said.
 “He wants to be pitching well.
-He was a little frustrated his struggles before he went down with the injury.
+He was a little frustrated with his struggles before he went down with the injury.
 He wants to get it back going in the right direction again.
-And it’s one of the things I talked about him before we came out on this road trip is focus on the one or two things that he needed to make adjustments twice mechanically, and then hopefully that helps them be more consistent in the command of his fastball and getting his changeup going as well.”
+And it’s one of the things I talked to him about before we came out on this road trip is focus on the one or two things that he needed to make adjustments mechanically, and then hopefully that helps them be more consistent in the command of his fastball and getting his changeup going as well.”

 When Sheffield is ready to return, will he enter the starting rotation or pitch long relief.
-The Mariners traded lefty Tyler Anderson to take his spot.
+The Mariners traded for lefty Tyler Anderson to take his spot.

-“A lot of those decisions depends on where we’re at, at the moment,” Servais said.
+“A lot of those decisions depend on where we’re at, at the moment,” Servais said.
 “What does our starting rotation look like?
 What does the bullpen look like?
 How’s the health of our guys look?
 The biggest thing is, we’ve got to get Shef healthy, get him back out there throwing and commanding the ball, get his changeup going and all the things that we saw last year.
 We need to get him going in the right direction again, and then we’ll see where he fits on the roster.”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.